sparkfabrik/company-playbook/content/resources/promotional-resources.md

 For slides sets, we created two layouts, one with a **light** background and one with a **dark** one.

-Access Drive with your company account allows you to create a new presentation from one of the availabe templates (`Drive -> New -> Presentation -> From template` and choose the `Sparkfabrik GmbH` tab at the top).
+Access Drive with your company account allows you to create a new presentation from one of the availabe templates (`Drive -> New -> Presentation -> From template` and choose the `SparkFabrik GmbH` tab at the top).

 Instructions on how to make the best out of those layouts are in the first page of each template.